ijc8/ijc8.github.io/_posts/2020-01-25-ambition-and-friendship.md

 _The Education of Cyrus_ (or [_Cyropaedia_](TODO wiki link)) is a pretty old book written by this Greek guy, Xenophon, around 370 BC.
 I have an unusually large number of friends who are into philosophy and still subscribe to the wisdom of the ancients, and when I asked them for a recommendation, as someone who has neither read the ancients nor previously expressed much interest in doing so, this is what they gave me.

-The book opens with by asking a question about political systems: namely, how to have a stable one.
+The book opens by asking a question about political systems: namely, how to have a stable one.
 That is, how can we create a government that avoids the cycles of turmoil that regularly ensue as elites vie for power and others rebel and start revolutions?
 Or, how can we overcome the basic nature of humans, which is to resist rule by other humans?

 The question posed, Xenophon spends the remainder of the book describing the life of one man who apparently answered this question by example: Cyrus of Persia, who went on to conquer just about his entire known world and rule over it as king.
 To give the briefest account of this narrative: Cyrus is a kid in Persia, which at the time was a pretty small country.
 Like the rest of the boys in Persia, he trains constantly, learns justice, and lives a rather ~~Spartan~~ Persian life.
-Then, we he's maybe 12 or so, he visits his grandpa, the king of nearby Media.[^1] Grandpa, unlike the Persians, lives resplendently, and introduces Cyrus to a life of luxury.
+Then, when he's maybe 12 or so, he visits his grandpa, the king of nearby Media.[^1] Grandpa, unlike the Persians, lives resplendently, and introduces Cyrus to a life of luxury.
 Also, Cyrus learns horseback riding and makes a bunch of Median friends.
 Eventually, grandpa dies and Cyrus goes back to Persia, where he manages to convince everyone that he hasn't gone soft from his extended stay in the Comfy Kingdom.

 When Cyrus is a young adult and a good Persian citizen, a threat approaches: Persia's unfriendly neighbors are amassing allies and resources to put Persia and Media in their places.
 The Persian Jedi Council nominates Cyrus to amass the Persian army and go handle it.
 Cyrus meets up with his uncle Cyaxares, the current Median ruler, and then handle it he does.
 To make a medium-length story short, Cyrus then goes the extra mile, and a few thousand extra miles beyond that, and ends up conquering Assyria and installing himself as the king in its capital of Babylon.